 Follow the steps in the previous section to create a sample cell.
 An example of a good WAV file to use for a sample cell is \drums\kick 1.wav.
-Press the INFO button to navigate to Sample Cell Parameters Screens 2 and 3.
+Press the INFO button to cycle through the Cell Parameters screens and the Waveform screen.
 Use the Control Knob closest to the parameter name to change the value of a parameter.
-The table below describes the parameters available for a Sample cell.
+The table below describes the parameters available that are specific to a Sample cell.